namiri-tech/docs-rdme-ng/docs/FIRS E-INVOICING SYSTEM REFERENCE/e-invoicing-and-invoice-factoring.md

 ## Other benefits of the FIRS E-Invoicing System

 Invoice factoring is one benefit of the FIRS E-Invoicing System.
-Consider other benefits captured on the [FIRS and FIRS e-Invoicing System page](doc:firs-e-invoicing-system).
+Consider other benefits captured on the [FIRS and FIRS E-Invoicing system page](doc:firs-e-invoicing-system).

 ## How Invoice Factoring Works with e-Invoicing

-Through the FIRS e-invoicing system, there is:
+Through the FIRS E-Invoicing system, there is:

 * Instant Validation:\
   Factoring providers can verify invoice authenticity and check for FIRS digital stamps in real-time.